Insurance Agency Revenue Multiples: 2026 Market Data

 Fix: Use current market data (this guide) or our valuation calculator.

-Mistake #2: Confusing Revenue with Earnings
+Mistake 2: How Does Confusing Revenue With Earnings Distort Valuation?

 The mistake: "My agency does $500K in revenue, so it's worth $500K × 2.8 = $1.4M."

 Reality: The 2.8x multiple applies to earnings, not revenue.
-If your profit margin is 40%, your earnings are $200K, and 2.8x earnings = $560K—not $1.4M.
+If your profit margin is 40%, your earnings are $200K and 2.8x earnings = $560K, not $1.4M.

 Fix: Always clarify whether a multiple is based on revenue or earnings.